donvollb/mlcenter/Readme.md

 A lightweight R package for centering multilevel data.

 ## Overview
 This package contains two functions for centering multilevel data.
 The first function, `cgm`, grand mean centers level 2 variables.
 The second function, `cwc`, group mean centers level 1 variables.
-This is equal to person mean centering when data is nested in person.
+This is equal to person mean centering when data points are nested in persons.
 It also contains an example dataset `ml_example`.

 ## Installation
 You can install mlcenter from GitHub with: